Quantifying symmetric exchange in ultrathin ferromagnetic films with chirality: Methods for Exchange Determination

-The contribution of the thermal population of the PSSW modes to the reduction of the magnetization can straightforwardly be considered by utilizing a model accounting for the influence of each mode separately \cite{Erickson.1991,Yastremsky.2019}.
-Including the fundamental mode as well as the PSSW modes of first and second order, the temperature-induced reduction of the magnetization can be described by \cite{Erickson.1991,Yastremsky.2019}
+\paragraph{2D Bloch Law with PSSW Modes} The contribution of the thermal population of PSSW modes to the $M_\mathrm{S}(T)$ reduction can be described by models accounting individually for the influence of each mode \cite{Erickson.1991,Yastremsky.2019}.
+Considering the first three modes as per above, the $M_\mathrm{S}(T)$ reduction is given by \cite{Erickson.1991,Yastremsky.2019}